Joseph S Grinstein

 +1 713 653 7824

-Future Star
+Litigation Star

 Joe Grinstein handles cases in every corner of the country.
 He combines a passion for getting on his feet before judges and juries with the work ethic necessary to master the facts and the law before “showtime.”
+Major litigation wins include:

 • Waymo v.
-Uber (N.D.
-Cal.)
+Uber.
 Represented Uber in one of the most prominent IP trials in years.
 The case involved allegations that Uber had misappropriated Waymo trade secrets and infringed Waymo patents relating to self-driving car technology.
 The lawsuit attracted attention around the world, and the trial was covered by an army of journalists and tech bloggers.
 The case settled during the first week of trial, in the middle of Grinstein’s cross-examination of Waymo’s lead technical witness.

 • PACT Technologies XPP, AG v.
 Xilinx, Inc. et al. Obtained a $15.4 million verdict on behalf of PACT XPP Technologies, AG, over allegations that Xilinx, Inc. and Avnet, Inc. had infringed two of PACT’s patents via their sale of certain Xilinx-branded Field Programmable Gate Array devices.
+The Court later entered judgment in favor of PACT for more than $44 million.

 • UniRAM Technology v.
 TMSC.
 Obtained a $30.5 million jury verdict on behalf of UniRAM Technology, Inc. in a trade secrets case.
 UniRAM alleged that defendant Taiwan Semiconductor Manufacturing Corp. had misappropriated UniRAM’s trade secrets regarding specialized computer memory devices known as embedded DRAM.

-Joe’s strong academic background has armed me to handle such a diverse caseload.
-He graduated from Rice University with three majors, conferred summa cum laude.
+Joe graduated from Rice University with three majors, conferred summa cum laude.
 He received his law degree from Yale Law School, where he was Managing Editor of the Yale Law Journal and won the school’s mock trial competition.
 After law school, Joe clerked on the Fifth Circuit for the Hon.
 Patrick Higginbotham.